jcb91/IPython-notebook-extensions-wiki/Home-4.x-(Jupyter).md

 Configuration
 -------------

-During the package installation the jupyter-notebook and jupyter-nbconvert configuration files will be automatically updated.
-You can now configure the individual extensions through the config page `http://localhost:8888/nbextensions`.
+During the second part of the install (executing `jupyter contrib nbextension install`), the jupyter-notebook and jupyter-nbconvert configuration files will be automatically updated.
+In addition, `jupyter_nbextensions_configurator` is activated.
+You can now configure the individual extensions through the config page `http://localhost:8888/nbextensions`, or from the nbextensions tab on the main jupyter dashboard (files page).

 **Note:**
 If you have configured the Clusters tab in `jupyter_notebook_config.py` before installing the nbextensions package, the cluster tab may stop working and you will get the following warning when you start jupyter-notebook: